Is the Salesforce Audience Studio SDK mandatory?

 To determine the SDK version, unzip the SDK framework and look in the zip file.

-When the Salesforce DMP SDK on either Android or iOS platforms detects a user has turned off tracking, the user id is set to DNT (Do Not Track).
+When the Audience Studio SDK on either Android or iOS platforms detects a user has turned off tracking, the user id is set to DNT (Do Not Track).

 This ID disables all data tracking and anonymizes the user.